CocoaPods/cocoapods.github.com/source/guides/contributing_to_the_master_repo.html.md

 In general this means that:

 - A specification cannot be deleted.
-- Specifications can be updated only if they don't affect existing installation.
+- Specifications can be updated only if they don't affect existing installations.
   - Broken specifications can be updated.
   - Subspecs can be added as they are included by the parent specification by default.
 - Only authoritative versions are accepted.